Tested on animals:No

-This water-soluble foaming cleanser contains some good ingredients for cleansing oily skin, but the fragrant oils make it too potentially irritating while the active ingredient (salicylic acid) will be rinsed from skin before it has a chance to work.
+This water-soluble foaming cleanser contains some good ingredients for cleansing oily skin, but the fragrant oils make it too potentially sensitizing (see More Info for details).

 Some of the plant and fatty acids this contains are great for breakout-prone skin, but as with the salicylic acid, their benefit is negligible when included in a cleanser.

 One more comment: Nothing about this cleanser makes it "deep cleansing".
 Such a concept is pure marketing spin, nothing more.
-Plus, it takes more than a cleanser to get clear skin; surely Dermalogica must believe this or why are they selling so many other products to fight breakouts?
+Plus, it takes more than a cleanser to get clear skin!

 - Contains gentle yet effective cleansing agents.